-The water filter cartridge of the Keurig 2.0, or any Keurig model for that matter, needs to be replaced after two months to make sure that the filters are still intact and is still able to filter out the sediments and other minerals usually found in water.
+The water filter cartridge of any Keurig model needs to be replaced after two months.
+This is to make sure that the filters are still intact and are still able to filter out the sediments and other minerals usually found in water.

 5. After Two to Four Months

-How to Change Water Filter in Keurig 2.0
+Easy Steps on How to Change Keurig Water Filter

 - Unplug the machine and remove the filter holder from the reservoir.

 - Take the new charcoal water filter and soak it in water for about five minutes.